 A Section 36 application for Cloiche, consisting of up to 36 turbines with a tip height of up to 149.9 metres, was submitted to the Scottish Government's Energy Consents Unit in April 2020.
 The application was accompanied by a full Environmental Impact Assessment (EIA) report and other supporting documents.
 The EIA documents can be viewed below.

-Following consultation on the EIA report and objections raised by The Highland Council and NatureScot as Statutory Consultees, and other Non-Statutory Consultees, an Additional Information report has now been submitted to the Scottish Ministers.
-This Additional Information submission includes information relating to the removal of 7 turbines and associated infrastructure from the proposed development, thus creating a 29 Turbine Proposed Development.
-The public notice for this Additional Information submission can be viewed by clicking this link.
+Following consultation on the EIA report and objections raised by The Highland Council and NatureScot as Statutory Consultees, and other Non-Statutory Consultees, an Additional Information report was submitted to the Scottish Ministers.
+The Additional Information submission included information relating to the removal of 7 turbines and associated infrastructure from the proposed development, thus creating a 29 Turbine Proposed Development.

 It is anticipated that the revised 29 Turbine Proposed Development will generate approximately 125 megawatts (MW).
 The full original EIA report, supporting application documents and the Additional Information submission can be found on this webpage, via the links below, or on the Scottish Governments Energy Consent Unit's website here, using application reference number ECU00002054.